Portrait Lighting Ideas

-Creative four light setups
+Creative four-light setups

 When it comes to portrait photography, you often see results that are really quite similar.
-Softboxes are a go-to modifier and aim is either Butterfly, Loop or Rembrandt lighting.
+Softboxes are a go-to modifier and the aim is either Butterfly, Loop or Rembrandt lighting.
 But with a little creativity (and the right knowledge), the possibilities are endless.

 In previous articles I’ve shown you how to create great portraits using just one, two and three lights (remember you can see even more examples in our Portrait section).
 Here I go that next step further and show you how to get creative results using four lights.
 You’ll see how I use common modifiers in unusual ways, how you can utilise affordable accessories for added effect and how to apply lighting theory to get the most out of your equipment.